locomotivemtl/locomotive-boilerplate/docs/grid.md

 #### Config file

-Depending on your project, you will need to specify all the files that will include the Grid System classes.
-These files will be parsed by [PurgeCSS] and then a "cleaned" css file will be generated.
-The styles should also compile everytime the following listed files are changed.
+Depending on your project, you will need to specify all the files that include CSS classes from the grid system.
+These files will be scanned by [PurgeCSS] to your compiled CSS files.

 Example of a Charcoal project: